Svdbroek/RogueTrader-Characterbuilder/README.md

 #  Warhammer 40K Rogue Trader RPG characterbuilder

-the Warhammer 40k RT-RPG characterbuilder is a proof of concept for a character creation tool for the Rogue Trader rpg pulbished by <a href= "https://www.fantasyflightgames.com/en/index/" > fantasy flight games </a>.
+The Warhammer 40k RT-RPG characterbuilder is a proof of concept for a character creation tool for the Rogue Trader rpg pulbished by <a href= "https://www.fantasyflightgames.com/en/index/" > fantasy flight games </a>.

 The overall goal of the app is to assist in the playing of the RPG and to help with the building of characters, with a focus on readabilty and structuring of choices.
 The app is in no way meant as a replacement or replication of the source book.

-this app was made as a graduation project for the Codaisseur Bootcamp, more info can be found on: http://codaisseur.nl/
+This app was made as a graduation project for the Codaisseur Bootcamp, more info can be found on: http://codaisseur.nl/

 A live version of the app can be found at https://roguetraderbeyond.netlify.com/build